benmarwick/wordcountaddin/README.md

 -   text in HTML comment tags: `<!-- text -->`
 -   inline URLs in this format: `[text of link](url)`
 -   images with captions in this format: `![this is the caption](/path/to/image.png)`
+-   header level indicators such as `#` and `##`, etc.

 And because my regex is quite simple, the word count function may also ignore parts of your actual text that resemble these things.
-The word count will include text in block quotations, verbatim code blocks, tables, raw LaTeX and raw HTML.
+The word count will include text in headers, block quotations, verbatim code blocks, tables, raw LaTeX and raw HTML.

-There are numerous ways to count words using R, depending on how you define a word and a sentence.
+Counting words is a complex and inexact process, and there is no canonical method.
+There are numerous ways to count words using R, depending on how we define a word and a sentence.
 I've included three methods here, mostly out of curiosity to see how they differ from each other.
 I use functions from the [stringi](https://cran.r-project.org/web/packages/stringi/index.html), [koRpus](https://cran.r-project.org/web/packages/koRpus/index.html) and [qdap](https://cran.r-project.org/web/packages/qdap/index.html) packages.
+If you're curious, you can compare the results you get with this addin to an online tool such as <http://wordcounttools.com/>.

 Here's a list of the [readability statistics](https://en.wikipedia.org/wiki/Readability_test) that this addin will compute for the text in your Rmd document: